NorthCoastChurch/IT-Policy/Policy-3-Anti-Virus.md

 **Audience**

-This policy applies to all computers connecting to the North Coast Church network for communications, file sharing, etc. This includes, but is not limited to, desktop computers, laptop computers, servers, and any PC based equipment connecting to the North Coast Church network.
+This policy applies to all computers connecting to the North Coast Church network for communications, file sharing, etc. This includes, but is not limited to, desktop computers, laptop computers, servers, and other devices running common operating systems connecting to the North Coast Church network where antivirus is applicable.

 ## **Policy Detail**